In the Beginning Was the Word – What John 1:1–3 Teaches About Jesus

 No one disputes that Jesus will come again; the dispute is whether His Second Coming will be in one phase or two and when He will come for His Church.
 Here, I will show why I believe His Second Coming will be in two phases: the Rapture and His Glorious Appearing.

-When people hear the word “Church,” they often think of a brick and mortar building or an institution of some kind.
+When people hear the word “Church,” they often think of a brick-and-mortar building or an institution of some kind.
 But the Church is much, much more than that.
-The Church is not just a collection of churches across the world, but it is also a body of Jews and Gentiles who know Christ and whose sins are forever
+It is not just a collection of churches across the world; it is also a body of Jews and Gentiles who know Christ and whose sins are forever forgiven by God.
+Because

 Hi, my name is Shahla and I’m a control seeker, freak, craver and am in recovery for my tendencies.
 I wish I could say that’s a joke or meant to be funny, but the truth hurts sometimes.
 There are areas of my life that I still desperately try to hold on to.
 Anyone else?
 In reality, there is very little